To Rob a Thief: Plot

 Two thieves plan to rob a businessman who has defrauded many poor families.
 When none of their affiliates want to go undercover as day laborers to pull off the heist, the two men turn to the real thing for help.
-Emilio, a Colombian con man, arrives in LA with two weeks to complete his plan to rob a former colleague, Claudio Silvestrini who now poses as Moctezuma Valdéz, who's made a fortune using infomercials to peddle snake oil to Latin immigrants.
+Emilio, a Colombian con man, arrives in LA with two weeks to complete his plan to rob a former colleague, Claudio Silvestrini who now poses as Moctezuma Valdéz, who's made a fortune using infomercials to peddle snake oil to Latino immigrants.
 Emilio's friend Alejandro, who sells pirated DVDs, has assembled a team of amateurs, who, as Alejandro says, will go unnoticed because they're immigrants.
 The team must gain entry to Silvestrini's well-guarded mansion, steal two keys to access a vault, and then get the money off the property.
 A father and his tomboy daughter, a nervous Cuban actor, a techie, and a muscle man make up the team, plus Alejandro has been courting Silvestrini's nanny, Gloria.
 Silvestrini recognizes Alejandro to be a thief and leads Gloria to break up with Alejandro.
 In the end, it is revealed that Gloria was a spy that Alejandro had implanted without any of the crew knowing.
 In fact, Gloria is Alejandro's wife.